jyutzler/Bridge-Systems/system.md

 From there, responder should have enough information to proceed using methods described elsewhere.
 #### Over Interference
-If an opponent doubles, all conventional responses are “on.”
-For example:
+All systems are on over double.

-1NT — (Double) — 2♣ = Stayman
+1NT — (double) — Redouble = Rescue - weak with a long minor (opener bids 2♣, pass or correct)

-1NT — (Double) — 2♦ = transfer to hearts
+1NT — (2♣) — Double = Stayman without game-forcing values.

-If an opponent bids over your 1NT opener, conventional responses like Stayman and transfers are “off.”
-Bids are natural except for a cuebid, which can be used with game forcing strength as a substitute for Stayman.

 If the opponents intervene over a conventional response, bids carry the same meaning as if there were no intervention.
 A bid says, “I’m bidding voluntarily, so I have a real fit with you.”

 1NT — (Pass) — 2♦ — (Double) — 2♥ = Real fit for hearts — pass with only two hearts
-The Texas transfer is on through 3♣.
-In other words it must be a jump.

-Systems are on over double and 2♣.
-A double of 2♣ is Stayman without game-forcing values.

 3-level bids have a different meaning if the opponents show a suit.

    * 3♣, 3♦ = Invitational, denying a stopper
    * 3♥, 3♠ = Game force, 5+.
    * Cue bid of opponent's suit = Game force, Stayman.
 Note: if the interference is a waiting bid (such as Cappelletti 2♣), it may be pragmatic to pass and wait for the suit to be shown in case a penalty double is a possibility.
 (For more information see [here](http://www.bridgebuff.com/cappsucks.html) although the entire system indicated is more complex than what is presented here.)

+   The Texas transfer is on through 3♣.
+In other words it must be a jump.

 ## 2NT and 3NT
 Stayman and Jacoby/Texas transfers for the majors are used.